Illustration: Maurice Gervais

 The placenta secretes into the mother’s blood the hormones required to maintain the pregnancy and help the fetus grow.
 It also acts as a barrier between the mother’s blood and the blood of the fetus.

 But the placenta does not filter everything.
-Certain substances that are harmful to the fetus can get through, including alcohol and certain drugs.
+Certain substances that are harmful to the fetus can get through, including alcohol, certain drugs, and certain medications

 Labour: Process by which the baby passes from the uterus to the outside world, primarily through contractions of the uterus.